ComCatLab/welcome-guide/CONTRIBUTING.md

 ## Where to Contribute

-- add new resources to the collection!
+- add new resources to the collection (and please annotate!)

-    - please annotate

 [hatch]: https://hatch.pypa.io/latest